 “A few, but you won’t find them.
 I’ve hidden them, another measure to make sure no one will ever find them.”
 I gave her a playful wink, her mortified expression making me chuckle.

-“Sook!
+“Sook!?
 Sook, where the hell are you?
 You just bailed on us here again!
 Andy ain’t even opening another case file for ya, says you can deal with it yourself!
 You’ve had us mad worried!”

 I rolled my eyes at the mention of the Bon Temps police; it wasn’t like they had that much power anyway, especially not in comparison to myself.
-Running a comb through my hair, I started to work it into its usual style.
+Running the comb through my hair, I started to work it into its usual style.